 In the US, foxes generally face one of three fates when encountering humans.
 Many foxes invade farms or scavenge on properties, making them an economic hazard.
 These foxes raid chicken coops, destroy crops, and cause other problems.
 It’s not a malicious act, but rather the result of shrinking habitat and dwindling food supplies.

 The second fate is far worse than being mauled by a farm dog or caught in a trap.
 These poor critters are often the victims of fur farms, bred in tiny enclosures purely for their pelts.
+Even though they’re wild animals, foxes are incredibly intelligent and display complex emotions.
+Imagine being forced to live in a closet like Harry Potter, only to be brutally murdered and skinned when you’re big enough.

 A lucky few are rescued from the fur farms through the efforts of dedicated groups such as Save-A-Fox and get to enjoy the third fate of a US fox.